Supreme Court Grants Emergency Motion on President’s Removal Power

 Turning first to the district court decisions, all three courts held that (1) the removal protections for each position fit within the Humphrey's exception and were not unconstitutional infringements on the President's removal power and (2) the removals violated each statute's removal limitations.
 Although each statute differs slightly, the three decisions have a number of common themes.
 The decisions stressed that Seila Law explicitly preserved the Humphrey's exception for "multimember expert agencies that do not wield substantial executive power."
 The decisions also stressed that, in both Seila Law and Collins, the Court contrasted traditional multimember agencies protected by removal restrictions ruled constitutional by Humphrey's with the novel structure of agencies led by a single director with similar protections.

-Just more than a week later, in a seven-to-four decision, an en banc panel of the D.C.
-Circuit vacated the three-judge-panel's stay order, largely adopting the reasoning in Judge Millett's dissenting opinion.
+A little more than a week later, in a seven-to-four decision, an en banc panel of the D.C.
+Circuit vacated the three-judge-panel's stay order.
 The majority held that "[t]he Supreme Court's repeated and recent statements that Humphrey's Executor and Wiener remain precedential require denying" the government's stay motions.
 The four dissenters would have approved the stay, because they would hold that either the statutory removal protections were likely unconstitutional or the district court exceeded its authority in ordering the reinstatement of the removed officials.

 On April 9, 2025, the government petitioned the Supreme Court to stay pending appeal the lower court orders reinstating members of the MSPB and NLRB.
-Later that day, the Supreme Court issued an administrative stay and ordered a response to the government's request for a stay to be filed by April 15.
-The administrative stay will remain in place while the Court considers the government's petition to stay.
+Later that day, the Supreme Court issued an administrative stay, and on May 22, 2025, the Court granted the executive branch's motion, staying the lower courts' orders reinstating the NLRB and MSPB officials.